Woman falls out window to her death while violating protective order

-HARLEM, Manhattan (WABC) --Police say a woman is dead after falling five stories from the window of an apartment where she wasn't supposed to be.
+HARLEM, Manhattan (WABC) --Police say a woman died after falling five stories from the window of an apartment where she wasn't supposed to be.

 Officers say the 30-year-old woman was violating a protective order on Saturday afternoon, and that is why they came to the apartment in the NYCHA's King Towers complex in Harlem.